YM2132/PR_guard/README.md

 - Generates three focused **questions about the diff**
 - Makes the author answer them in plain language
-- And then judge's whether the answers show the author understands the code submitted
+- And then judges whether the answers show the author understands the code submitted

 If they pass, the check goes green and humans can review.
 If not, the bot explains why and blocks until the author thinks a bit harder.